From AI demo to product: where the real work is

 What this means for your timeline

 If you have a working demo and you are budgeting two weeks to "make it production-ready", you are budgeting for the visible work and ignoring the invisible work.
-The invisible work is usually three to five times bigger than what you can see.
+The invisible work can be three to five times bigger than what you can see.

-The timeline you have in your head is probably wrong by a factor of three.
+The timeline you have in your head may be wrong by three to five times.
 That is fine if you know it.
 It is a serious problem if you have already committed to a launch date.

 What I tell founders

 If you have an AI demo and you want to ship it, the right first questions are not about the model.
-They are about evaluation, failure modes, rollouts, and unit cost.
-If you cannot answer those four on a whiteboard in 30 minutes, the demo is not ready to become a product yet.
+They are about evaluation, failure modes, data, cost, and guardrails.
+If you cannot answer those five on a whiteboard in 30 minutes, the demo is not ready to become a product yet.

 This is most of what I do as an independent engineer.
 Teams have a working demo.
 They have a deadline.
 They need someone who has built this kind of thing before to move it across the gap.

-If this sounds like where you are right now, the contact page has the details.
+If this sounds like where you are right now, send a brief.